andresmadeddie/Security-Offensive-Defensive-Forensics/Forensic/Network Forensic WalkThrough.md

 - If the destination address is the mac address to look for

-- In the middle wireshark screen: `Ethernet 2 / Destination / Address`
+- In the middle wireshark screen: `Ethernet II / Destination / Address`

 ![13](/Images/3/13.png)